-In general, we will be a PFIC for any taxable year in which:
+In general, we will be a PFIC for any taxable year if, applying the applicable look-through rules, either:

-- at least 75% of our gross income is passive income; or - at least 50% of the value (determined based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.
+- at least 75% of our gross income is passive income; or - at least 50% of the value (generally determined based on a quarterly average) of our assets is attributable to assets that produce or are held for the production of passive income.

 For this purpose, passive income generally includes dividends, interest, income equivalent to interest, royalties and rents (other than royalties and rents derived in the active conduct of a trade or business and not derived from a related person).
-Cash is generally treated as an asset that produces or is held for the production of passive income.
+Cash and cash equivalents, securities held for investment purposes and certain other similar assets are generally treated as an asset that produces or is held for the production of passive income.
 If we own at least 25% (by value) of the stock of another corporation, for purposes of determining whether we are a PFIC, we will be treated as owning our proportionate share of the other corporation's assets and receiving our proportionate share of the other corporation's income.

 The determination of whether we are a PFIC is made annually.
-Accordingly, it is possible that we may become a PFIC in the current or any future taxable year due to changes in our asset or income composition.
-Because we have valued our goodwill based on the market value of the ADSs, a decrease in the price of the ADSs may also result in our becoming a PFIC.
-If we are a PFIC for any taxable year during which you hold the ADSs or ordinary shares, you will be subject to special tax rules discussed below.
+Accordingly, it is possible that we may become a PFIC in any future taxable year due to changes in our asset or income composition.
+Because we have valued our goodwill and other unbooked intangibles not reflected on our balance sheet based on the market value of the ADSs, a decrease in the price of the ADSs may also result in our becoming a PFIC.
+If we are a PFIC for any taxable year during which a United States Holder holds the ADSs or ordinary shares, such United States Holder will be subject to special tax rules discussed below.

-If we are a PFIC for any taxable year during which you hold the ADSs or ordinary shares and you do not make a timely mark-to-market election, as described below, you will be subject to special tax rules with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or ordinary shares.
-Distributions received in a taxable year will be treated as excess distributions to the extent that they are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or your holding period for the ADSs or ordinary shares.
+If we are a PFIC for any taxable year during which a United States Holder holds the ADSs or ordinary shares and absent certain elections (including a mark-to-market election, a qualified electing fund election and a deemed sale election, each as described below), such United States Holder will be subject to special tax rules with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or ordinary shares.
+Distributions received in a taxable year will be treated as excess distributions to the extent that they are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or a United States Holder's holding period in our ADSs or ordinary shares.
 Under these special tax rules:

-- the excess distribution or gain will be allocated ratably over your holding period for the ADSs or ordinary shares, - the amount allocated to the current taxable year, and any taxable year prior to the first taxable year in which we were a PFIC, will be treated as ordinary income, and - the amount allocated to each other year will be subject to tax at the highest tax rate in effect for that year for individuals or corporations, as applicable, and the interest charge generally applicable to underpayments of tax will be imposed on the resulting tax attributable to each such year.
+- the excess distribution and/or gain will be allocated ratably over a United States Holder's holding period for the ADSs or ordinary shares, - the amount allocated to the current taxable year, and any taxable year prior to the first taxable year in which we were a PFIC, will be treated as ordinary income, and - the amount allocated to each other year will be subject to tax at the highest tax rate in effect for that year for individuals or corporations in the United States, as applicable, and the interest charge generally applicable to underpayments of tax will be imposed on the resulting tax attributable to each such year.